alchemy-fr/phrasea/README.md

 docker-compose up -d
 ```

+In order to avoid Phraseanet enqueue request, you can set the `PHRASEANET_ACCESS_TOKEN` env to `avoid`.

 ## Changing ports

 You can change the services port by overriding the environment variables (see `.env` file).